 - Motivational interviewing

-A number of tertiary institutions offer drug and
+A number of tertiary institutions offer alcohol and other

 University of Adelaide

 - Graduate Certificate in Alcohol and Drug Studies